Results.

 |

-Application dismissed as inadmissible for failure to exhaust domestic remedies despite default judgment.
+Default judgment entered for State non‑participation; Application inadmissible for failure to exhaust domestic remedies.

 |